Skip to main content

 When you find yourself feeling like a fraud or that you don’t deserve to work with that client or get the recognition you’ve received, you have to nip those feelings in the bud—which, we know, can be easier said than done.
 So, to help you deal with any bouts of imposter syndrome you might find yourself in, here are tips to quiet those negative thoughts and increase your confidence:

-- Observe and acknowledge the thoughts you are having and ask yourself if they are helping or hindering you.
+• Observe and acknowledge your thoughts, and ask yourself whether they are helping or hindering you.
 If it is the latter, take a moment to think about the “why”

-- Talk about your feelings with a friend, a therapist or confidant.
+• Talk about your feelings with a friend, a therapist or a confidant.
 An outside perspective can help you learn to see when you are unnecessarily doubting yourself (it’s usually an opportunity for a nice confidence boost, too)

 Real stories: How to overcome imposter syndrome